simonbasle/myGuestPosts/spring/flightFlux3.md

 boundedElastic-1 from first list, got C
 ```

-first list and second list are interleaved now :+1:
+First list and second list are interleaved now, great !

 ### The `subscribeOn(Scheduler s)` operator